These LGBTQ couples have a way to curb Trump anxiety: Put a ring on it

 “I think a lot of us are hedging our bets, and being like, well, it’s probably better to have papers than not have papers,” Anderson said.
 “This is really a pragmatic choice for a lot of people at this moment.”

-While some analysts feel that the Supreme Court’s conservative majority could threaten marriage equality, the court doesn’t act without a case, said Tyleis Davidson of Lambda Legal, and currently none exist asking for Obergefell to be reversed.
-Even if such a case were to materialize, the votes aren’t guaranteed, Davidson said, noting that the politics surrounding the overturning of Roe v.
+While some analysts feel that the Supreme Court’s conservative majority could threaten marriage equality, the court doesn’t act without a case, said Jenny Pizer, chief legal officer at Lambda Legal, and currently none exist asking for Obergefell to be reversed.
+Even if such a case were to materialize, the votes aren’t guaranteed, Pizer said, noting that the politics surrounding the overturning of Roe v.
 Wade differ from marriage equality.

 Yet in reasoning his support for overturning Roe, Justice Clarence Thomas wrote that the court has “a duty to ‘correct the error’” of Obergefell.
 As recently as last year, Justice Sonia Sotomayor asserted that the conservative majority of the court is threatening marriage rights.